Bottr-js/Bottr/Docs/Goals.md

 - Easy to run multiple on same server
 - Easy to integrate into express.js
 - Easy to test via web interface.
+- Like writing a web application.
+- Trigger events directly.